If there’s one word that sums up all of the best places to visit in Utah, it’s unique.

 A mere 5 miles from Zion National Park, this ghost town is a great stop while you’re in the area.

-The first settlement washed away in the floods of 1862.
-The location was contentious for the local indigenous population too, and while they were welcoming to begin with, the Black Hawk War broke out in the mid-1860s and decimated the population of Grafton.
+The first settlement was washed away in the floods of 1862.
+The location was contentious for the local Indigenous population too, and the Black Hawk War broke out in the mid-1860s and decimated the population of Grafton.

 As Grafton became a ghost town, its destiny lay not in dusty ruin, but by being immortalized in Hollywood movies!

 The abandoned town of Grafton has now been preserved – a legacy of pioneer Utah and Hollywood heritage, frozen in time.

 The town hall (which was also used as a church and school), the founders’ house, a weaving shed, the cemetery, and a few other homes and farm buildings have been restored and maintained.

 From Nicole of American SW Obsessed

 Snow Canyon is located on the edge of the Mojave Desert and has some pretty incredible landscapes.

 The warm waters and the red rock formations make it a favorite with locals.
 It’s a popular place for fishing, boating, and swimming.

-And Pioneer Park may not have a playground but this is a great outdoor park where kids can play and run around.
+And Pioneer Park may not have a playground, but this is a great outdoor park where kids can play and run around.

-Other Epic Places to Visit in Utah
+Other Beautiful Places to Visit in Utah